 Consider what is happening in your local network.
 Are there any software that has worked for similar schools that you could be benefiting from?

 Here are some examples of systems that you may wish to consider:

 - Meal Management

 - First Aid, Care Plan, Medication, and COVID case Management

 Plan for a safety net

-As the last 12 months have shown, things can change in an instant, with many individuals and organisations having to fall back on their financial safety net.
+As the last few years have shown, things can change in an instant, with many individuals and organisations having to fall back on their financial safety net.

 While the government often puts additional funding in place for schools during situations like this, it is still important to try to factor in a little ‘wiggle room’ in your budget.

 Unexpected things can crop up, and this usually happens without much notice.
 So, where possible, having a financial safety net, and a clear process for emergency budget decisions, is a very helpful idea.
 Of course, this isn’t something that is always achievable, but it is something you should consider exploring when reviewing your budget.